cjhudlin/VOXCOMM-intercom/README.md

 ### Variants
 VOXCOMM V1 comes in two variants:
-Variant A: Designed to be used with motorcycle helmets.
-This variant can be mounted on motorcycle helmets and uses pads to connect to the mic and speakers
+- Variant A: Designed to be used with motorcycle helmets.
+This variant can be mounted on motorcycle helmets and uses pads to connect to the mic and speakers.
-Variant B: Designed to be used as a headset.
-This variant uses 3.5mm sockets to connect to mic and headsets
+- Variant B: Designed to be used as a headset.
+This variant uses 3.5mm sockets to connect to mic and headsets.

 The firmware for both devices is exactly the same, only the hardware is different